 Once one can describe the structure of a hemoglobin molecule, it is easier to grasp how hemoglobin’s structure and function are related.
 Hemoglobin is structurally similar to myoglobin, used to store oxygen in muscles.
 However, hemoglobin’s quaternary structure sets it apart.

-The quaternary structure of a hemoglobin molecule includes four tertiary structure protein chains, two of which are alpha helices and two of which are beta-pleated sheets.
+The quaternary structure of a hemoglobin molecule includes four tertiary structure protein chains, which are all alpha helices.

-Individually, each alpha helix or beta-pleated sheet is a secondary polypeptide structure made of amino acid chains.
+Individually, each alpha helix is a secondary polypeptide structure made of amino acid chains.
 The amino acids are in turn the primary structure of hemoglobin.

 The four secondary structure chains contain an iron atom housed in what is called a heme group, a ring-shaped molecular structure.
 When mammals breathe in oxygen, it binds to the iron in the heme group.
 There are four heme sites for oxygen to bind to in hemoglobin.
 The molecule is held together by its housing of a red blood cell.
 Without this safety net, hemoglobin would easily come apart.